frankjoshua/gobbit/README.md

-# Gobbit Robot with ROS and Raspberry Pi 3
+#Gobbit Robot with ROS and Raspberry Pi 3

+##Quick Start
+1. Install [HypriotOS](http://blog.hypriot.com/) onto a 16GB or larger micro SD<br>
+2. git clone git@github.com:frankjoshua/gobbit.git<br>
+3. ./gobbit/start.sh<br>
+4. Wait....
+The PI will download many gigs of data it's going to take a while

 Gobbit robot raspberry pi drivers.
 They work well for other robots also.
 This is designed to run with [HypriotOS](http://blog.hypriot.com/).
 It may work with Raspberian or other OSs if you install Docker first.

-Just clone the repo and run `cd gobbit && docker-compose up -d` This will download Docker images and run them.
+Just clone the repo and run `cd gobbit && ./start.sh` This will download Docker images and run them.
 They should also auto restart after rebooting.
 After a minute a ROS master should be running at http://pirate@black-pearl.local:11311

 If you have an Android phone the robot can be controled over wifi with an app called [PocketBot](https://play.google.com/store/apps/details?id=com.tesseractmobile.pocketbot).